ProjectGlassV3/GlassGPT/README.md

 For any inquiries or issues, please open an issue in this GitHub repository.

 # Thanks
-Special thanks to the Glass Enterprise team for their [code samples](https://github.com/googlesamples/glass-enterprise-samples), t3mr0i for the idea as it was based on his [implementation](https://github.com/t3mr0i/ChatGPTGlass) for the Explorer Edition, and theokanning for his [OpenAI API library](https://github.com/TheoKanning/openai-java)!
+Special thanks to the Glass Enterprise team for their [code samples](https://github.com/googlesamples/glass-enterprise-samples), t3mr0i for the idea as it was originally based off his [implementation](https://github.com/t3mr0i/ChatGPTGlass) for the Explorer Edition, and theokanning for his [OpenAI API library](https://github.com/TheoKanning/openai-java) when we used it!